christineside/BIOS512/README.md

 # BIOS512
-A repository for the first assignment in BIOS 512
+A repository for the all assignments in BIOS 512